June 13, 2018

 99.3 (1) An officer may, in accordance with the regulations and without individualized suspicion, conduct a non-intrusive examination of goods in the custody or possession of a person who is in or is leaving a customs-controlled area.

-Though not determinative, it is notable that the Privacy Commissioner of Canada also disagrees with the CBSA’s view.
-In his Follow-up letter to the Standing Committee on Public Safety and National Security regarding Bill C-23, An Act respecting the preclearance of persons and goods in Canada and the United States (8 June 2017), he stated,“The idea that electronic devices should be considered as mere goods and therefore subject to border searches without legal grounds is clearly outdated and does not reflect the realities of modern technology.
-Border controls are important and legitimate for reasons of sovereignty and public safety, but they should not be exercised arbitrarily…” [emphasis added]
+Though not determinative, it’s notable that the Privacy Commissioner of Canada also disagrees with the CBSA’s view.
+In his Follow-up letter to the Standing Committee on Public Safety and National Security regarding Bill C-23, An Act respecting the preclearance of persons and goods in Canada and the United States (8 June 2017), they stated, “The idea that electronic devices should be considered as mere goods and therefore subject to border searches without legal grounds is clearly outdated and does not reflect the realities of modern technology.
+Border controls are important and legitimate for reasons of sovereignty and public safety, but they should not be exercised arbitrarily…”

 5 Tips To Protect Privacy & Privilege @ the Border

-Until there is a court decision or the federal government updates the Customs Act to clarify the scope of the CBSA’s right to inspect digital content, travelling without a device, while perhaps appealing, isn’t a practical option for most travellers.
+The Canfield and Pike decisions are helpful – but they’re only binding on Alberta and Ontario courts, despite have persuasive impact beyond.
+Until there’s a Supreme Court of Canada decision or the federal government updates the Customs Act to clarify the scope of the CBSA’s right to inspect digital content, travelling without a device, while perhaps appealing, isn’t a practical option for most travellers.
 But travelling without the data might be.
 If you don’t need the data with you, don’t bring it across the border.
 Instead, wipe your device and access your private work materials via the cloud once you’re across the border.
 However, if this isn’t an option, here are five tips to protect the privacy (and privilege) of digital content when crossing the Canadian border:

-Please contact your McInnes Cooper lawyer or any member of the Privacy Team @ McInnes Cooper to discuss this topic or any other legal issue.
+Please contact your McInnes Cooper lawyer or any member of the Privacy, Data Protection & Cyber Security Team @ McInnes Cooper to discuss how to protect your content when crossing a border.

 McInnes Cooper has prepared this document for information only; it is not intended to be legal advice.
 You should consult McInnes Cooper about your unique circumstances before acting on this information.
 McInnes Cooper excludes all liability for anything contained in this document and any use you make of it.